Lhasa: Architecture and Cityscape

 The Monument to the Peaceful Liberation of Tibet was unveiled in the Potala Square in May 2002 to celebrate the 51st anniversary of the Seventeen Point Agreement for the Peaceful Liberation of Tibet, and the work in the development of the autonomous region since then.
 The 37-metre-high concrete monument is shaped as an abstract Mount Everest and its name is engraved with the calligraphy of former CCP general secretary and PRC president Jiang Zemin, while an inscription describes the socioeconomic development experienced in Tibet in the past fifty years.

 There are four mosques in and around Lhasa.
 The earliest mosque, called Khache Lingka, dates to 1650 and is located west of the city, and consists of two compounds.
 The Lhasa Great Mosque is the most prominent and built by the early 1700s.
 The Dokdé Mosque, north of Lhasa, has an adjacent cemetery and is dated to 1716.
-The fourth mosque, commonly known as "Small Mosque" (but also Barkor or Rapsel Alley Mosque), was built in the early 1900s.
+The fourth mosque, commonly known as "Small Mosque" (but also Barkhor or Rapsel Alley Mosque), was built in the early 1900s.